-4.7 Removal and Resignation from Office
+4.7 Removal and Resignation from Office or At-Large Member Position

-- 4.7.1 Removal by Vote of the Medical Staff: Criteria for removal are failure to meet the responsibilities assigned within these bylaws, failure to comply with policies and procedures of the Medical Staff, or for conduct or statements that damage the Hospital, its goals, or programs.
-The Medical Staff may initiate the removal of any officer if at least twenty percent (20%) of the Active Staff Members sign a petition advocating for such action.
-Removal shall become effective upon an affirmative vote by two-thirds (2/3rds) supermajority of those Active Staff Members casting ballot/electronic votes. - 4.7.2 Automatic Removal: Automatic removal shall be for failure to meet or maintain any of the qualifications, as noted in Section 4.2.1, for being an Officer.
-This removal is not discretionary and is effectuated by the Chief/President of the Medical Staff. - 4.7.3 Resignation: Any elected officer may resign at any time by giving thirty (30) days' written notice to the MEC.
+- 4.7.1 Removal by Vote of the Medical Staff: Criteria for removal are failure to meet the responsibilities assigned within these bylaws, failure to comply with policies and procedures of the Medical Staff, or for conduct or statements that damage the hospital, its goals, or programs.
+The Medical Staff may initiate the removal of any officer if at least ten percent (10%) of the Active members sign a petition advocating for such action.
+Removal shall become effective upon an affirmative vote by two-thirds (2/3rds) supermajority of those Active staff members casting ballot/electronic votes. - 4.7.2 Removal by Vote of the Medical Executive Committee: Criteria for removal are failure to meet the responsibilities assigned within these bylaws, failure to comply with policies and procedures of the Medical Staff, or for conduct or statements that damage the hospital, its goals, or programs.
+The Medical Executive Committee may initiate the removal of any officer if at least twenty percent (20%) of the MEC members sign a petition advocating for such action.
+Removal shall become effective upon an affirmative vote by two-thirds (2/3rds) supermajority of those MEC members casting ballot votes. - 4.7.3 Automatic Removal: Automatic removal shall be for failure to meet or maintain any of the qualifications, as noted in Section 4.2.1, for being an Officer or MEC Member At-Large.
+This removal is not discretionary and is effectuated by the President of the Medical Staff. - 4.7.4 Resignation: Any elected officer may resign at any time by giving thirty (30) days' written notice to the MEC.
 Such resignation takes effect on the date of receipt, when a successor is elected, or any later time specified therein.